bbauska/meta-html-css-in-depth/index-2.md

 As you learn more about JavaScript in other courses, you will be able to use even more advanced techniques to improve form validation.

-**Visual Studio Code on Coursera**
+<b>Visual Studio Code on Coursera</b>

 In addition to having Visual Studio Code installed on your own computer, in this course and throughout this program, you'll have the opportunity to work in Visual Studio Code right here on Coursera!

-As you progress through the course, you'll be able to write code in hands-on activities called **Labs**.
+As you progress through the course, you'll be able to write code in hands-on activities called </b>Labs</b>.
 In these labs you'll be able to open Visual Studio Code and start writing code without ever leaving the course.

 ![](./images/image054.png)

-### How to get started working on Labs
+<h4>How to get started working on Labs</h4>

 The Labs contain instructions explaining the coding task.